modabas/ModEndpoints/README.md

 - Request model defined for a ServiceEndpoint is bound with [FromBody] attribute.
 - A ServiceEndpoint's request must implement either IServiceRequest (for endpoints implementing ServiceEndpoint&lt;TRequest&gt;) or IServiceRequest&lt;TResultValue&gt; (for endpoints implementing ServiceEndpoint&lt;TRequest, TResultValue&gt;)
 - A ServiceEndpoint's request is specific to that endpoint.
 Each endpoint must have its unique request type.
-- To utilize the advantages of a ServiceEndpoint over other endpoint types, its request and response types has to be shared with clients and therefore has to be in a seperate class library.
+- To utilize the advantages of a ServiceEndpoint over other endpoint types, its request and response models have to be shared with clients and therefore has to be in a seperate class library.

-These enable clients to call ServiceEndpoints by a specialized message channel resolved from dependency injection, which has to be registered at client application startup with only service base address and service request type information.
-No other knowledge about service or client implementation is required.
+These restrictions enable clients to call ServiceEndpoints by a specialized message channel resolved from dependency injection, with only service base address and endpoint's request/response model information.
+No other client implementation or knowledge about service is required.

 Have a look at [sample ServiceEndpoint implementations](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi/Features/StoresWithServiceEndpoint) along with [sample client implementation](https://github.com/modabas/ModEndpoints/tree/main/samples/Client) and [request/response model shared library](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi.FeatureContracts).